canonical/lxd/doc/api-extensions.md

 ## `restrict_devlxd`
 A new `security.devlxd` container configuration key was introduced.
 The key controls whether the `/dev/lxd` interface is made available to the container.
-If set to false, this effectively prevents the container from interacting with the LXD daemon.
+If set to `false`, this effectively prevents the container from interacting with the LXD daemon.

 ## `migration_pre_copy`
 This adds support for optimized memory transfer during live migration.